 As part of work to make care more personalised, Greater Manchester funded 11 places for Salford to take part in policy-making course ‘Rights of Passage’.
 The course brings together professionals, parents and young adults with a disability.
 It’s the most positive thing I have ever done around the topic of ‘disability’ because it focuses on enablement and what we can do to make a difference.
 Living with neuro-diversity can be unbearably hard; but it doesn’t have to be.
 The work we have done in Salford has shown me how much more we can do for people with learning disabilities if only we can focus on their individual aspirations and build on strengths.

 For more information about the work Salford and three other areas in Greater Manchester have been doing to better support people with a learning disability and their families, see the Gloriously Ordinary Lives report.

 Greater Manchester is one of NHS England’s Personalised Care Demonstrator Sites which is working to deliver personalised care at scale and demonstrate how it improves people’s health and wellbeing, joins up care, reduces pressure on the health system and drives efficiency.
-For more information visit the NHS England website, or join the Personalised Care Collaborative Network at www.future.nhs.uk.
+For more information visit the NHS England website or contact us, firstname.lastname@example.org, to ask to join the Personalised Care Collaborative Network.